ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Hybrid/Scaffolding_with_HiC_Juicer.md

 parallel
 ```

-# Decide if you want a black list to get rid of reiterated simple repeats that kill juicer at the dedup step
+## Decide if you want a black list to get rid of reiterated simple repeats that kill juicer at the dedup step
 If not, move to the next step (Initial setup of juicer scripts).
 ```
-makeblastdb -in MisAssFixed.Pilon.fasta -dbtype nucl -out Genome.DB
+makeblastdb -in MysteryGenome.fasta -dbtype nucl -out Genome.DB

 blastn -db Genome.DB -dust no -num_threads 16 -outfmt 6 -query CentromereAndTelomereRepeats.fasta -evalue 100 -num_alignments 100000  -out Repeats2Genome.blastout